PJ's Coffee

 PJ's Coffee of New Orleans is an American chain of retail coffeehouses.
 PJ's was founded with a single shop in the Carrollton neighborhood of New Orleans in September 1978 by Phyllis Jordan (thus the initials "PJ").

 It was formerly billed as "PJ's Coffee & Tea Co.".
 PJ's spread throughout the Greater New Orleans Area with company-owned outlets.
 Its first franchise, in Mandeville, Louisiana, in 1989, was successively followed by franchises in Hammond, Louisiana, and Picayune, Mississippi.
 PJ's then expanded across the Southeast and to other parts of the United States including California.

-[Jordan sold the company in 2002 to Raving Brands, an Atlanta-based firm.
+Jordan sold the company in 2002 to Raving Brands, an Atlanta-based firm.
 However, in 2008, ownership of PJ's returned to New Orleans when it was acquired from Raving Brands by New Orleans Brew, LLC.
 In its aggressive courting of potential franchisees, the closely held company offers a training program for potential and current restaurateurs.
 PJ's brand of coffee is also available in selected supermarkets.

 PJ's has been cited for its customer loyalty and mentioned as a challenger to Starbucks, with which PJ's has a comparable menu.
 In 2004 PJ's announced an ambition to compete head-to-head with Starbucks on a national basis.

 In 2009, PJ's was named the "preferred coffee" of the New Orleans Saints.

-PJ's New Orleans Coffee revealed on 14 July 2020 its mid-year franchise growth figures approving a minimum of 11 franchise deals that have or would result in 15 different franchise locations.
-Nine of the 11 latest franchise deals are coming from franchisees in the brand 's innovative regions.
-Those areas include Monahans (Texas), McKinney (Texas), Platte City (Missouri), Columbus (Georgia), Addison (Texas), Orlando (Florida), Columbia (South Carolina), Palmview (Texas), Pensacola (Florida) and Dallas (Texas).
+PJ's announced on July 14, 2020, a minimum of 11 franchise deals that have or would result in 15 different franchise locations.
+Nine of the 11 latest franchise deals are coming from franchisees in the brand's regions.
+Those areas include Addison, Dallas, McKinney, Monahans and Palmview, Texas; Platte City, Missouri; Columbus, Georgia; Orlando and Pensacola, Florida; and Columbia, South Carolina.

-PJ’s Coffee Franchise

-Rooted in New Orleans tradition and fueled by a passion for community, PJ’s Coffee offers a franchise opportunity that’s as rich and inviting as the coffee we serve.
-Our proven franchise model blends authentic Southern hospitality with a culture of innovation, empowering entrepreneurs to grow thriving local coffeehouses.

-At PJ’s, franchisees don’t just pour premium, small-batch coffee—they build meaningful connections and lasting businesses.
-With strong brand support, a loyal customer base, and a focus on lifestyle freedom, PJ’s Coffee provides a rewarding path to ownership for those ready to make a difference—one cup at a time.